usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-param-types.rst

 Create Parameter Types
 ========================

-This how-to explains how to build custom :ref:`Plugin Param Types <param-types-explanation>` in Dioptra.
+This how-to explains how to build custom :ref:`Plugin Param Types <explanation-plugin-parameter-types>` in Dioptra.

 Prerequisites